-The legal age of marriage since 2010 is 20 for both men and women, or 18 where the marriage is solemnised with the consent of the guardians, according to the Nepalese Country Code.
+Since 2010, the legal age of marriage is 20 for both men and women, or 18 with parental consent, according to the Nepalese Country Code.

 The Ministry of Women, Children and Social Welfare is currently developing Nepal’s first national strategy on child marriage in collaboration with UNICEF Nepal and Girls Not Brides Nepal.

 * Child marriage prevalence is the percentage of women 20-24 years old who were married or in union before they were 18 years old.